Community-supported agriculture

+A key aspect of CSA involves farm-share or subscription-driven agriculture.
 In return for subscribing to a harvest, subscribers receive either a weekly or bi-weekly box of produce or other farm goods.
-This includes in-season fruits, vegetables, and can expand to dried goods, eggs, milk, meat, etc. Typically, farmers try to cultivate a relationship with subscribers by sending weekly letters of what is happening on the farm, inviting them for harvest, or holding an open-farm event.
-Some CSAs provide for contributions of labor in lieu of a portion of subscription costs.
+This includes in-season fruits, vegetables, and can expand to dried goods, eggs, milk, meat, etc. Typically, farmers try to cultivate a relationship with subscribers by sending weekly letters of what is happening on the farm, inviting them for harvest, or holding open-farm events such as garden festivals, workshops, and potlucks.
+Some CSAs offer labor contribution in lieu of a portion of subscription costs.
+Through a cultivated personal connection between producers and consumers, CSA embodies a reciprocity between the land and the people, ensuring access to organic food through sustainable, subsistence-based farming methods.

 The term CSA is mostly used in the United States, Canada and the UK, but a variety of similar production and economic sub-systems are in use worldwide and in Austria and Germany as Solidarische Landwirtschaft (lit. 'solidarity agriculture', abbreviated to Solawi).
+CSA movements are also rapidly prevalent in the Netherlands, largely driven by increased support for organic farming.
+CSAs across North America and Europe offer a range of democratic associations, cooperatives, volunteers, or even urban farming systems as primary methods of agricultural production.
+Community-supported agriculture is often achieved through grassroots organizing, where committed activists develop bottom-up solutions that respond to the situation and values of local involved communities.
+CSAs are community-based food cooperatives that aim to shorten food supply chains and re-connect local farmers with consumers.

 History

 The term "community-supported agriculture" was coined in the northeastern United States in the 1980s, influenced by European biodynamic agriculture ideas formulated by Rudolf Steiner.
 Two European farmers, Jan Vander Tuin from Switzerland and Trauger Groh from Germany, brought European biodynamic farming ideas to the United States in the mid-1980s.
 Vander Tuin had co-founded a community-supported agricultural project named Topinambur located near Zurich, Switzerland.
 Coinage of the term "community-supported agriculture" stems from Vander Tuin.
 This influence led to the separate and simultaneous creation of two CSAs in 1986.
 The CSA Garden at Great Barrington was created in Massachusetts by Jan Vander Tuin, Susan Witt, and Robyn Van En.
 The Temple-Wilton Community Farm was created in New Hampshire by Anthony Graham, Trauger Groh, and Lincoln Geiger.